ExpressionEngine/ExpressionEngine-User-Guide/source/installation/installation.rst

 2. Upload the Files
 *******************

-`Download ExpressionEngine <https://github.com/ExpressionEngine/ExpressionEngine/archive/stability.zip>`_, and unzip the files to a folder on your computer.
+:expressionengine:`Download the latest release of ExpressionEngine </>` and unzip the files to a folder on your computer.
 Then use your favorite FTP client to upload the files to a publicly-accessible directory on your server.

 .. _file_permissions: